jhasegaw/warp-ctc/README.md

 [![Build Status](https://travis-ci.org/SeanNaren/warp-ctc.svg?branch=pytorch_bindings)](https://travis-ci.org/SeanNaren/warp-ctc)

-MH: ESPnet downloads this from github by default, so I'm creating a github version that doesn't have CUDA or OPENMP, because those things don't exist on my Mac.
+## Why does this clone of https://github.com/jnishi/warp-ctc exist?

+ESPnet downloads warp-ctc from github by default.  jnishi's version assumes GPU and OpenMP, so it crashes the install process on my Mac, which has neither.
+So this version is designed for people like me who are debugging ESPnet code on a laptop that has no GPU code, and using Apple's brain-dead openMP-lacking  compiler.

 #############################